nguyentoanit/tutorial/laravel/bind-parameter-inside-leftjoin-function.md

-# How to Using a variable in join function
+# How to Using a variable in join function in Laravel 5.5

 ```
 $tableModel = new tableModel();